Towards Quantum One-Time Memories from Stateless Hardware: Acknowledgements

 \section{Acknowledgements}

 We thank anonymous referees for pointing out that the impossibility result against quantum queries applies only if we model the token as a \emph{reversible} process, as well as for finding an error in a prior version of this work.
-We thank Kai-Min Chung and Jamie Sikora for related discussions.
-This material is based upon work supported by the U.S.~Air Force Office of Scientific Research under award number FA9550-17-1-0083, Canada’s NSERC, an Ontario ERA, and the University of Ottawa's Research Chairs program.
+We thank Kai-Min Chung and Jamie Sikora for related discussions, and David Mestel for observing that the bound of Equation~(\ref{eqn:approx}) is not asymptotically optimal.
+AB acknowledges support by the U.S.~Air Force Office of Scientific Research under award number FA9550-17-1-0083, Canada’s NSERC, an Ontario ERA, and the University of Ottawa's Research Chairs program.
+SG acknowledges support by NSF grants CCF-1526189 and CCF-1617710.
+HSZ acknowledges support by NSF grant CNS-1801470 and a Google Faculty Research Award.